NREL/ComStock.github.io/docs/upgrade_measures/upgrade_measures.md

 # Energy Efficiency and Electrification Measure Documentation
 {: .fw-500 }
-All measures detailed below have been developed through the End Use Savings Shape project, specifically the 2023 Release 1 and 2 efforts.
+All measures detailed below have been developed through the End Use Savings Shapes project.

 The measure documentation describes the modeling methodology, assumptions, relevant ComStock baseline features, and observations from results.